 Audio Books are another great way to keep yourself entertained while you travel when you can’t read a book.
 Wouldn’t it be fun to listen to an audiobook on a road trip?
 As part of your Prime Benefits, you also get free access to Audible which includes a great selection of audiobooks that you can listen to on any device.

 If would like access to the full Audible benefits or want audible without becoming a Prime member, you can get a one month free trial.
-In the US, click here to try audible and get two free Audiobooks.
-In the UK, you can get a one month free trial here.

 4 – Video –

 Another great benefit of the Amazon Prime membership is getting access to thousands of Prime Video titles for free.
 You can download videos so that you can watch them on the plane, train, or whenever you are without internet access.
 With the app, you can watch the videos on your phone, tablet, computer, or Smart TV.
 The limit is the space that you have on your device.

 If you don’t want to use space on your device and have internet access, you can just stream the videos.
 You can also stream using mobile phone data, but depending on your phone plan that could get expensive.
 When you are traveling internationally due to licensing issues, the videos you can stream are limited.